Insurance and Massage

 It’s also a good idea to be certain that you are getting the correct prescriptions/documentation in order to use your HSA funds so check with your employer.
 The appropriate department is usually human resources since they administer benefits for employees.
 If they can’t answer your question, then they should be able to direct you to the administrator of your HSA plan.
 It’s always best to be sure that you know that massage (with prescription) would be covered before you make your appointment so that you are not responsible for paying out of pocket or taking a tax hit.

+Your doctor or health practitioner can send the referral to me via email.
+It is also a good idea to have a copy for your own records.
 Once you have the prescription then you can set up an appointment for massage.
 Keep the prescription in a safe place in case you need to provide documentation.
 Bring your HSA card with you to your appointment.

 More information about HSA is made available within IRS publication 969 & 502